 The training courses conducted on Agile Mindset are created in such a way that they enhance and promote the learning process in an effective way.
 All the training courses on Agile Mindset are based on 4C’s:

 On a psychological level, it is always easy to learn when one feels connected to others and when one acquires new concepts and connects them to what they have already learned about it.
-‘Connections’ is about knowing, what the trainee is already aware of (‘particular topic’).
+‘Connections’ is about knowing what the trainee is already aware of (‘particular topic’).

 The concepts of an agile mindset are explained through pictorial descriptions, reading, engaging games, speaking, and writing.
 It does not have to be necessarily conveyed through a conventional teaching method dictated by a tutor.
-So, ‘Concepts’ is all about understanding, what the trainee needs to acquire or learn about a particular topic.
+So, ‘Concepts’ is all about understanding what the trainee needs to acquire or learn about a particular topic.

 3. Concrete Practise

 The most effective way to understand a particular concept is to have an opportunity to either practice or preach it.
 ‘Concrete Practice’ is all about putting the learned concepts into implementation.
-If the trainee is able to apply the concepts on-job or coach it to others, it indicates that the trainee has understood the concepts correctly.
+If the trainee is able to apply the concepts on-job or coach them to others, it indicates that the trainee has understood the concepts correctly.
 Thus, ‘Concrete Practice’ addresses the learner’s ability to apply the studied concepts or to mentor others on the same.

 Well, the most important phase is about connecting the learned concepts to routine or work life so as to make it relevant.
-So, ‘Conclusions’ is about how the learner has planned to use the gained concepts in real life as to make it effective and worth learning.
+So, ‘Conclusions’ is about how the learner has planned to use the gained concepts in real life to make it effective and worth learning.

-The above mentioned ‘4C’s Instructional model’ is used to impart information in all the agile mindset training programs.
+The above-mentioned ‘4C’s Instructional model’ is used to impart information in all the agile mindset training programs.
 It enables learning in a brain-based and engaging way based on two-way communication.
-The agile mindset training courses tend to be trainee-centered unlike the conventional, ‘only tutor-centered’.
+The agile mindset training courses tend to be trainee-centered, unlike the conventional, ‘only tutor-centered’.
 Therefore, it enables the trainees to retain more information as against just ‘superficial learning’.

-So, it makes sense to say that ‘doing agile’ is not possible without ‘being agile’.
+So, it makes sense to say that ‘doing agile is not possible without ‘being agile.
 The researchers have also claimed that 80% of agile can be acquired through training or learning.
 So, bringing in effective agile transformation is about changing and adopting the ‘mindset’.
-Thus, creating efficient agile teams to attain milestones starts with fostering agile mindsets¸ and propagating the same.
+Thus, creating efficient, agile teams to attain milestones starts with fostering agile mindsets¸ and propagating the same.
 Ultimately, without an agile mindset, there cannot be an agile team!

 ‘If you want to do agile, train yourself to be agile first’!
 Get yourself enrolled for a training course and discover the ‘agile you’.

 This has been a guide to the Agile Mindset.
-Here we discussed the Concept, Getting trained, Fostering Agile Culture and what does it mean to have an Agile Mindset.
+Here we discussed the Concept, Getting trained, Fostering Agile Culture, and what does it mean to have an Agile Mindset.
 You can also go through our other suggested articles to learn more –